dmsc/fastbasic/manual.md

 Floating Point Functions
 ------------------------

-This functions use floating point values, and are only available in the floating point version.
+These functions use floating point values, and are only available in the floating point version.